CS2613-WI2023/journal-anikam14/Racket.md

 and imperative programming styles, and it allows the programmer to choose between static and dynamic typing.
 Racket provides powerful features such as polymorphism and inheritance, which make it easy to write complex software systems.

+To write functions in Racket, we can split it into multiple ways of writing.
+Each way of writing the function has an advantage over the other depending on the type of task needed to be done.

+Normal Functions These functions are mostly used for simple functions and would only depend on the parameters passed in to the function.
+Normal Functions or pure functions may prove to have a higher level of obscurity which would prove difficult to the user reading the code.
+Recursion Functions Using recursion functions normally in any language in the beginning is quite frightening but having a good amount of experience with recursions made writing recursions here not as difficult as well.
+Recursions can also sometimes lead to the code being less optimized.
+Referential Transparency
+First-class Functions First-class functions are basically using functions and passing that function to another function as a parameter.

+Racket also supports Functional Reactive Programming and Language Oriented Programming which uses macros.

+**Functional Reactive Programming**
+It is used for reactive programming which uses the building blocks of functional programming.
+Functional Reactive Programming is used for GUI's which is used for designing the functions

+**Language Oriented Programming**
+This is a very abstract programming type as we basically create a new language and use that language to solve the problem/task.
+Rackets supports a wide variety of Language Oriented Programming to help the users.

 **Under the Hood**:
 ------
 Racket is a compiled language that uses a virtual machine to execute programs.
 It supports both just-in-time and ahead-of-time compilation, which allows it to